influxdata/docs-v2/content/influxdb/cloud-dedicated/process-data/visualize/chronograf.md

 ### No administrative functionality

-Chronograf cannot be used for administrative tasks in {{% cloud-name %}}.
+Chronograf cannot be used for administrative tasks in {{% product-name %}}.
 For example, you **cannot** do the following:

 - Define databases